Jim Campilongo: Musical career

+In 2024 Jim is currently releasing Jim Campilongo 4TET record, “She Loved the Coney Island Freak Show” - his 16th record of original material scheduled to be released on vinyl and compact disc in July 2024.

 Instruments

-For many years, Campilongo's primary guitar was a 1959 Telecaster.
+For many years, Campilongo's primary guitar was a 1959 Telecaster toploader.
 In 2010, the Fender Custom Shop introduced a limited-edition Campilongo Signature Fender Telecaster, and Campilongo has performed live and recorded with examples of his signature model as well.

 In 2018, he collaborated with luthier Chihoe Hahn to create the Hahn Campilongo Model C guitar, an electric guitar based on the Fender Telecaster.